tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 \tilde{X} = \prod\_{i=1}^{n} X_{i} \mspace{30mu} \mathrm{and} \mspace{30mu}  c = \textrm{H}(\tilde{X},R,m)
 $$

-Note that this is exactly the verification equation for a traditional key-prefixed Schnorr signature with respect to public key $ \tilde{X} $, a property termed *key aggregation*
+Note that this is exactly the verification equation for a traditional key-prefixed Schnorr signature with respect to public key $ \tilde{X} $, a property termed *key aggregation*.

 However, as mentioned above, [[12]], [[14]], [[15]] and [[17]] these protocols are vulnerable to a rogue-key attack where a corrupted signer sets its public key to